jacobRidenour/ProgWiki/C++/README_C++.md

 ### Including Additional Files and Linking Libraries
 If you just want to include additional files from within the same directory as the .cpp file with your main() function, simply ```#include "localfile.hpp"```.
 This section focuses on external libraries and setting things up with the project in ```/BoostDemo/```.

-Boost has a lot of useful libraries, and plenty of them are header only (i.e. you don't need to compile it).
-Many things from Boost have ended up in the C++ Standard.
+Boost has a lot of useful libraries, and plenty of them are header only (i.e. you don't need to compile them).
 Word of warning, setting this up is a little bit less streamlined if you're using VSCode.
 1. Get [Boost](https://www.boost.org/) and extract it.
 2. Copy /boost_1_82_0/ to a directory of your choice (I did C:\.include).
 We are going to build it to practice not only adding include directories but also statically linked libraries (.lib or .a files).
 Open Git Bash: